-The Company is subject to a number of risks and uncertainties, each of which could have an adverse effect on its business operation or financial results.
+The Company is subject to a number of risks and uncertainties, each of which could have an adverse effect on its business operations or financial results.
 Some of these risks and uncertainties are detailed below.
-For a comprehensive list of the Company's risks and uncertainties, see the Company's Annual Information Form under the heading "Risks that can affect our business" for the year ended December 31, 2018 which are available under our SEDAR profile at www.sedar.com, and on EDGAR as an exhibit to Form 40-F.
+For a comprehensive list of the Company's risks and uncertainties, see the Company's Annual Information Form for the year ended December 31, 2019 under the heading "Risks that can affect our business", which is available under our SEDAR profile at www.sedar.com, and on EDGAR as an exhibit to Form 40-F.